-FDA warns manufacturing fault with membrane test creates fetal death risk
+FDA warns overreliance on membrane tests could up fetal death risk

 - FDA Wednesday warned patients and providers of potential misuse, overreliance and inaccurate interpretation of tests used to diagnose membrane rupture in pregnant women, noting a risk of adverse events such as fetal harm or death.